IT3038C/IT3038C.github.io/docs/week-1.md

 reboot
 ```

-That’ll do it for our CentOS setup for now.
-Let’s switch to Windows.
+That'll do it for our CentOS setup for now.
+Let's switch to Windows.

 ## Windows Setup

 Click the Blue Gear icon next to our Windows machine.
-Again, click “Connect using Remote Console”
+Again, click "Connect using Remote Console"

 ![Screenshot of Sandbox connect to console dropdown for Windows](/img/week-1/sandbox/5-connect-console-win.png)